ava-cassiopeia/simple-slider/readme.md

 ```
 import {SimpleSlider} from "a-simple-slider";
 ```

+Finally, make sure to somehow include the CSS/SASS file associated with this project.

 And you're set to start using Simple Slider.
 See the [Simple Setup](#simple-setup) instructions to setup your first slider!